Thomas Fitch (governor): Family and early life

 Fitch was born at Norwalk, Connecticut, the son of Thomas Fitch III (1675–1731), an investor in the Equivalent Lands and his first wife, Sarah Boardman Fitch.
 He graduated from Yale in 1721 then went on to obtain a master's degree.
 Fitch married Hannah Hall in 1724.
 The couple had several children, the first Thomas Fitch, V, was born in 1725.
-Thomas Fitch IV served as Norwalk Justice of the Peace, Deputy and Assistant to the Connecticut General Assembly, Deputy Governor, Chief Justice (to the Connecticut Superior Court), and finally Governor of the Colony of Connecticut.
+Fitch served as Norwalk Justice of the Peace, Deputy and Assistant to the Connecticut General Assembly, Deputy Governor, Chief Justice (to the Connecticut Superior Court), and finally Governor of the Colony of Connecticut.

 Fitch died July 18, 1774.
 He is buried in the East Norwalk Historical Cemetery.